 - They need to do different things every few minutes.

 I must say, the kids were super hyper but not brats.
 Thank goodness!
-LOL It’s amazing how matured and independent they are for their age.
+It’s amazing how matured and independent they are for their age.
 I’m pretty sure they will go a long way and rock the world with a big bang when they grow up.

-In conclusion, becoming a “mom” for few hours is an absolutely learning and exigent experience for me.
+Becoming a “mom” for few hours is an absolutely learning and exigent experience for me.
 It’s some sort of a preparatory training for me to become a “mom” in a few years time (fingers crossed).
 I wonder how will I fare as a mother and how will my soon to be kids turn up?
 Hmmmm….
 That remains to be seen.